-Lupus in dogs, by definition, is a disease in which the immune system attacks the body’s own cells and tissue.
+Lupus in dogs is a disease in which the immune system attacks the body’s own cells and tissue.
 There are two types of canine lupus, and they each have different symptoms and treatment options.

 The most common form of lupus in dogs is discoid lupus erythematosus (DLE).
 People sometimes refer to the condition as “collie nose” or “nasal solar dermatitis,” and it affects the skin, often around the nose and face.